MahmoudYidi/bearnav2/README.md

 ```bash
 ./map_control.sh start_map name
 ```
-Where *name* is the the name of the map.
+Where '*name*' is the the name of the map.
 After succesfully running this, you can simply drive the robot around to your desired goal. if you are done, run:

 ```bash
 ./map_control.sh stop_map name